 Materials available in the University Archives

 The GW archives document the administration, departments, faculty, alumni, student life and publications of the George Washington University and its related organizations.
 There are several ways to find items of interest in the University Archives:

 - Search for materials in the university archives using the search box at the left

 - Browse the complete list of University Archives collections

 - View the list of GW publications available in our reading room and online

 Mount Vernon Seminary and College

 The University Archives preserves and upholds the legacy of Mount Vernon Seminary and College, an all-women’s educational institution founded in 1875 and absorbed by the George Washington University in 1999.
 As the first school of higher education available to women in Washington, D.C., Mount Vernon Seminary and College have an important place in this city’s heritage, in higher education, and in American women’s history.

 The University Archives is proud to care for more than 500 linear feet of material documenting the rich history of this illustrious institution, including a collection of publications available in our reading room.
 From the personal papers of notable women such as Marjorie Merriweather Post and Eleanor Lansing Dulles, to the records produced by students, faculty and staff over 124 years, the Mount Vernon Seminary and College Archives sustains the memories of its graduates and serves as an abundant resource for future scholars.

 The GW and Foggy Bottm Historical Encyclopedia is a source for easily accessible information about The George Washington University and the Foggy Bottom neighborhood.
-Articles in the encyclopedia are added and edited on an ongoing basis.
+Articles in the encyclopedia were created by archives staff, but are no longer added to or actively maintained.
 Please contact us if you have questions about any of the articles.